How to Become a Nurse

 If aspiring RNs pursue an associate’s degree, they will complete about two years of study at a community college or a vocational school.
 ADN courses typically include basic nursing skills, anatomy and physiology, emergency care, nutrition, and more.

 As with many healthcare degrees, an ADN program tends to blend hands-on training with class work.
 Graduates equipped with this degree might find work in various medical settings, such as hospitals, outpatient care centers, nursing care facilities, home healthcare services, insurance carriers, or offices of other health practitioners.
 In recent years, statistics from the American Association of Colleges of Nursing (AACN) revealed that the average salary of an RN was $66,620, while the average salary for a BSN holder was $75,484.

 If you’d like to become an RN, you might want to consider pursuing a BSN degree rather than an ADN.
 Though a BSN requires more time, it also comes with various benefits.
 Both degrees can lead you to the registered nursing profession, but a BSN degree creates a solid foundation for your future.

 Becoming a Licensed Vocational Nurse (LVN)

 The licensed vocational nurse profession is another great place to start building a rewarding, beneficial career in the healthcare field.
-Licensed vocational nursing is a noble and respectable occupation, as LVNs assist patients and support their good health and wellbeing.
+Licensed vocational nursing is a noble and respectable occupation, as LVNs assist patients and support their good health and well-being.
 This profession is also predicted to grow.
-According to the U.S. Bureau of Labor Statistics, employment opportunities for LVNs is expected to increase 12% by 2026.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for LVNs are expected to increase by 12% by 2026.

 How to Become a Licensed Vocational Nurse